mikachou90/go-matsuri/README.md

 ## Getting Started

-1.Please ensure that Node.js (18.17.0) and npm are well installed in your local environment.
+1.Please ensure that Node.js (18.17.1) and npm are well installed in your local environment.

 2.Clone this project.

-3.`npm install`
+3.  npm install

-4.`npm run dev`
+4.  npm run dev